BY SCOTT NYGAARD and SEAN McGOWAN

 25. Change Your Pick Angle

-Generally you get a fatter, rounder tone if your pick hits the string at a bit of an angle—about 30 degrees—rather than flat or parallel to the string (see photo).
+Generally you get a fatter, rounder tone if your pick hits the string at a bit of an angle—about 30 degrees—rather than flat or parallel to the string (see photo below).
 But pick angle is determined to some degree by how you hold the guitar, particularly the angle at which it sits in relation to the rest of your body and the angle of your picking arm in relation to the guitar.
 Most guitarists, especially those who have not been classically trained, have intuitively settled on a way of holding the guitar that is comfortable and that places the least amount of stress on their hands and arms.
 Changing your pick angle may change your posture, and any tonal benefits you get from changing the angle may at first seem outweighed by an awkward arm stroke.
 But as long as you don’t notice any real pain or excessive tension, it can be pretty easy to retrain your arm, or adjust the angle of your guitar to your body; it just takes a little time.

 26. Try a Heavier (or Lighter) Pick